- Nike has surpassed its main rivals, Adidas and Asics, to position itself as a leader in the sports footwear segment.

 An order to buy/sell shares immediately.
 This guarantees the execution of the order, but not the price.

 Let’s say Nike shares are trading at US$167.
 You place a buy order but by the time the order executes the price has dropped to US$165.
 Your purchase will go through at a lower price.
-The same principle applies for price rises.
+The same principle applies to price rises.

 Limit order

-For buy limit orders, execution-only happens at the nominated price or lower.
+For buy-limit orders, execution only happens at the nominated price or lower.
 For example, you may want to purchase Nike stock for no more than US$160.
 Submit a limit order for that amount and it will only be executed if the Nike share price falls to US$160 or below.

 Stop limit